OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 ### PCI DSS

-The Payment Card Industry Data Security Standard (PCI DSS) is a standard that organisations are required to follow in order process debit and card payments.
+The Payment Card Industry Data Security Standard (PCI DSS) is a standard that organisations are required to follow in order process debit and card payments (although it's important to note that it is not a law).
 A full discussion of this standard is outside of the scope of this guidance (and of most penetration tests) - but it's useful for testers to understand a few key points.

 The most common misconception about PCI DSS is that it only applies to systems that store cardholder data (i.e, debit or credit card details).
 This is incorrect: it applies to any system that "stores, processes or transmits" this information.
 Exactly which requirements need to be followed depends on how which of the payment gateway integration methods are used.
 The [Visa Processing E-Commerce Payments guidance](https://www.visa.co.uk/dam/VCOM/regional/ve/unitedkingdom/PDF/risk/processing-e-commerce-payments-guide-73-17337.pdf) provides further details on this, but as a brief summary: